Frequently Asked Questions

 Every BASIS Charter School has a Student Affairs team.
 Individuals on this team offer academic, social/emotional, and behavioral support to students in need.
 With our advanced curriculum, having a strong academic support program in place is essential for student success.
 Our teachers hold regular Student Hours (before and after school) during which students can get extra help.
 The Student Affairs team also meets with students who need extra support on a regular basis.
 They work with students on organization, time management, note taking, and other related skills that enable academic success.

-High school students who transfer to a BASIS Charter School receive individualized academic plans based on the courses they have already completed at their previous school(s).
+Students who join BASIS Charter Schools during high school receive individualized academic plans based on the courses they have already completed at their previous school(s).
 These plans are intended to motivate students to reach their highest academic potential, while also considering their prior educational experience.
 Students who transfer to a BASIS Charter School later in the program still benefit from being part of an academically focused community and receive a more advanced education than they would at a traditional high school.

 Yes.
 BASIS Charter Schools are public schools that provide a Free and Appropriate Public Education (FAPE) to students with disabilities who are currently eligible, or are determined eligible, to receive special education and related services.
 BASIS Charter Schools comply with all aspects of federal and state civil rights and disability laws, and we are committed to ensuring that all students who are eligible for special education and related services receive them.

-If you have specific questions about Special Education at a BASIS Charter School, please contact the Special Education Coordinator at your school and they will be happy to assist you.
+If you have specific questions about special education at BASIS Charter Schools, please contact the Special Education Coordinator at your school and they will be happy to assist you.

 Teaching Staff